 The James Caird made progress at the rate of around 60-70 miles per day through rough sea conditions.
 The sea constantly came in and made everything including the sleeping bags wet, it was difficult to find any warmth at all.
 There were four sleeping bags made of reindeer hide which shed their hairs in the constant dampness, making them less effective and clogging the pump used to empty the sea water that spilled over into the boat.

-The boat was relatively unladed and so boulders and other ballast had been placed aboard in order to trim her, these had to be constantly moved around.
+The boat was relatively light and so boulders and other ballast had been placed aboard in order to trim her, these had to be constantly moved around.
 The weather worsened and they encountered fierce storms, As the temperature dropped, ice formed on the outside of the boat from frozen sea spray, up to 15 inches deep on the deck.
-This made the boat much heavier and affected the trim - more moving around of the boulders - the men also tried as far as they could to chip away the accumulated ice with any tools that they could improvise, though the situation worsened.
+This made the boat much heavier and affected the trim - more moving around of boulders - the men also tried as far as they could to chip away the accumulated ice with any tools that they could improvise, though the situation worsened.
 They began to throw items overboard in order to save weight, the spare oars went as did two sleeping bags that by now were soaked through and hard and heavy with ice.

 At other times they had to bale out water for dear life, the only solace during this journey were hot meals every four hours by the light of a primus stove.